KevinCronch/pdsnd_github/README.md

 Bikeshare Project

 ### Description
-Rideshare project.
 The instructions for this project are not complete and include references to files from another project that isn't included in this course.
 It contains a python program and supporting data files.

 ### Files used
 bikeshare.py